isaacnmm/pestpolicy-hugo2XX/content/posts/baby-wasp/index.md

 Checking the wasps' physical appearance would help you specifically identify those baby wasps.
 - So, you'll need to check some unique physical features of the wasps - you'll mainly locate them in their nest, shelter, or the nest.
 The baby wasps will come mainly as hornets, paper wasps, and yellowjackets.
-**1. Shape of Baby Wasps�**
+**1. Shape of Baby Wasps**
 Baby wasps of varied species will have different shapes.
-For example, the baby yellowjacket waps have a�sloped sharp end,�cone-shaped abdomen, and a narrow waist.
+For example, the baby yellowjacket waps have asloped sharp end,cone-shaped abdomen, and a narrow waist.
 - Another species is the mud dauber wasp whose baby stage has an elongated (thin) body and a while those of the paper species have long legs and a waist that is spindle-shaped.
 Besides the baby wasps of the European Hornet species has a smooth (hairless) body and a narrow waist.
 - Also, the babies of this species do not turn while developing.